jcbrinfo/slamtest/README.md

 * `version`: A POSIX shell script that computes the version number.

 # Running the self-tests
-To test the current version using the older (simplier) version located in `lib/test/bash/`, run `make check-with-lib`.
+To test the current version using the older (simpler) version located in `lib/test/bash/`, run `make check-with-lib`.
 To test the current version using itself, run `make check-with-current`.
 To run both targets, use `make check`.